thatrandomfrenchdude/ARM64-compile-from-source-guide/README.md

 # ARM64 Python Package Compile from Source Guide
-*NOTE: this guide is a work in progress, this will be removed when completed*
+*NOTE: This guide is a work in progress and has yet to be full tested.
+This note will be removed when complete*

 ## 1. Prerequisites & Environment Setup